-If your steroid dose is too low you may experience fatigue, weakness, dizziness, nausea, vomiting, loss of appetite, depression and body aches.
+If your steroid dose is too low, you may experience fatigue, weakness, dizziness, nausea, vomiting, loss of appetite, depression, and body aches.
 Unfortunately, these are also symptoms experienced by some patients as their body is adapting to relatively normal steroid levels after years of high cortisol levels.
 We call this “steroid withdrawal.”
-Sometimes it can be difficult to distinguish between steroid withdrawal and an insufficient dose of steroids and a visit may be required so we can evaluate you in person should these types of symptoms occur.
+Sometimes it can be difficult to distinguish between steroid withdrawal and an insufficient dose of steroids, and a visit may be required so we can evaluate should these types of symptoms occur.

 Infections are not uncommon in patients with high cortisol levels.
-There seems to be an increased risk of sinus infections, urinary tract infection, IV site infections, and pneumonia in patients with Cushing’s syndrome.
-Thus, if you run a fever or have any symptoms or signs such as pain, redness, swelling, cough with shortness of breath, yellowish or green discharge from your nose please do not hesitate to contact us or your primary physician for further evaluation.
+There seems to be an increased risk of sinus infections, urinary tract infections, IV site infections, and pneumonia in patients with Cushing’s syndrome.
+Thus, if you run a fever or have any symptoms or signs such as pain, redness, swelling, cough with shortness of breath, or yellowish or green discharge from your nose, please do not hesitate to contact us or your primary physician for further evaluation.

 Depression and other psychological problems often seen in patients with Cushing’s syndrome usually improve over time.
-Unfortunately, however, not all patients are able to discontinue medications to treat depression.
+Unfortunately, however, not all patients are able to discontinue medications to treat depression or anxiety.
 If you’re taking an antidepressant or other medication, such as an anti-anxiety drug, you should follow up with your treating physician to adjust medication as needed.

 Subsequent visits will be recommended based on the findings and plans developed as a consequence of the first postoperative visit.
 In general, we will probably recommend follow-up visits at four-month intervals for the first year after surgery.
 On each occasion, we will likely plan to assess ACTH and cortisol levels after you have withheld dexamethasone or other steroid supplementation for one or more days.
 Recommendations regarding other matters will be provided as necessary.
-We will maintain an interest in the complications of Cushing syndrome including diabetes mellitus, hypertension, your weight, and other factors so please keep records.
+We will maintain an interest in the complications of Cushing syndrome, including diabetes mellitus, hypertension, weight, and other factors, so please keep records.
 We will assess other pituitary functions when necessary.
-We will aim to, when able, change you to a shorter acting steroid medication and, ultimately, to discontinue steroid supplementation when your pituitary-adrenal function has recovered from the suppression of Cushing syndrome.
-We will establish a long-term plan and follow up that may include periodic ACTH stimulation testing and definitely will include annual surveillance of 24-hour urinary free cortisol levels as well as MRI of the pituitary when necessary.
-No two patients are alike so no two follow up plans are exactly alike as we aim to tailor therapy and follow-up to our individual patients’ needs.
+We will aim to, when able, change you to a shorter-acting steroid medication and, ultimately, discontinue steroid supplementation when your pituitary-adrenal function has recovered from the suppression of Cushing syndrome.
+We will establish a long-term plan and follow-up that may include periodic ACTH stimulation testing and definitely will include annual surveillance of 24-hour urinary-free cortisol levels as well as an MRI of the pituitary when necessary.
+No two patients are alike, so no two follow-up plans are exactly alike, as we aim to tailor therapy and follow-up to our individual patients’ needs.